Premier Choice for Emergency Rescue Training – 10,000+ Graduates Strong

 This course develops the knowledge and practical skills required to respond effectively to incidents such as fires, hazardous materials spills, road crash rescues, and confined space emergencies.
 It is ideal for current or aspiring ERT personnel employed in the mining, resources, construction, or related industries.

-• Emergency Response and Rescue Technician
+• Nationally recognised RII30719 Certificate III in Emergency Response and Rescue qualification

 The RII30719 Certificate III in Emergency Response and Rescue consists of 14 units of competency: 5 core units and 9 elective units, selected to align with the student’s current or intended work environment in accordance with the training package requirements.